jannekem/noop/README.md

 ## Installation

 Noop is available as a pre-built binary for Linux, macOS, and Windows.
-You can download the latest release for your system from the [GitHub releases page](https://github.com/jannekem/noop/releases).
-The binary is a single executable with no dependencies and can be renamed to anything you like.
+You can download the latest release suitable for your system from the [GitHub releases page](https://github.com/jannekem/noop/releases).
+The binary is a standalone executable with no dependencies and can be renamed to your preference.

-You can also build Noop from source using the Rust compiler.
-Copy the source code from this repository and run `cargo build --release` to build the binary for your system.
-The binary will be available in the `target/release` directory.
+Alternatively, you can build Noop from the source using the Rust compiler.
+The easiest way to install Rust is by using [rustup](https://rustup.rs/).
+Clone or download the source code from this repository and run `cargo build --release` to build the binary for your system.
+The resulting binary will be located in the `target/release` directory.

-If you need Noop system-wide, you can copy the binary to a directory in your system path.
+If you require Noop to be available system-wide, you can copy the binary to a directory included in your system path.

 ## Usage

 Using Noop is as simple as it gets.
-Once you have the binary installed on your system, you can call it from the command line with any arguments.
+Once you've obtained the binary, you can call it from the command line with any arguments.
 Here's an example:

 ```powershell
 .\noop.exe arg1 arg2 arg3